Current ratio: What it is and how to calculate it

 Other measures of liquidity and solvency that are similar to the current ratio might be more useful, depending on the situation.
 For instance, while the current ratio takes into account all of a company’s current assets and liabilities, it doesn’t account for customer and supplier credit terms, or operating cash flows.

 A more conservative measure of liquidity is the quick ratio — also known as the acid-test ratio — which compares cash and cash equivalents only, to current liabilities.
-The current ratio includes all of a company’s current assets, including those that may not be as easily converted into cash, such as inventory, which can be a misleading representation of liquidity.
+In contrast, the current ratio includes all of a company’s current assets, including those that may not be as easily converted into cash, such as inventory, which can be a misleading representation of liquidity.

 Bottom line

 The current ratio is just one indicator of financial health.
-Like most performance measures, it should be taken along with other factors for well-rounded decision-making.
+Like most performance measures, it should be taken along with other factors for well-contextualized decision-making.